ample/dev-playbook/docs/work/quality-assurance/README.md

 This is also the lens by which you can ensure that unit tests were included and passed.

-## Testing Features
+## Testing Features (Acceptance Testing)

-Once the code looks good, it's time to
+Once the code looks good, it's time to check it out in a browser and make sure it looks good.
+This is where you run through each of those AC scenarios spelled out in the story and make sure they pass your inspection.

+As of now, acceptance testing is all done manually.
+We'd love your input on methods we could use for automating this process.

+But, now that it's manual, we recommend:

+- Testing desktop and mobile to make sure design changes flow responsively.
+- Pick a couple highly visible and important features, and test that they're working every time.
+Think: mobile menu, call-to-action buttons, etc.
+- Look at a couple different browsers, including IE 11 or Edge, depending on browser support for that project.

 ## Merging Code